Dynamic treatment effects: high-dimensional inference under model misspecification: Sequential model doubly robust estimation and inference

-\begin{remark}[Required sparsity conditions under model misspecification] Here we discuss the sparsity conditions required in Theorem \ref{thm:main} for $\sqrt N$-inference.
-We can see that the correctness of $\pi^*(\cdot)$ does not affect the sparsity conditions; in addition, the more model misspecification occurs among $\rho^*(\cdot)$, $\nu^*(\cdot)$, and $\mu^*(\cdot)$, the more sparsity conditions we require.
-When $\rho^*(\cdot)$, $\nu^*(\cdot)$, and $\mu^*(\cdot)$ are all correctly specified, we require Assumption \ref{cond:sparse} and \eqref{cond:s2}.
-Whenever a model at time $t\in\{1,2\}$ is misspecified, we require a product condition between 1) the sparsity level of the other (correctly specified) model at the same time $t$ and 2) the summation of sparsity levels corresponds to all the nuisance estimators that such a misspecified estimator is constracted based on.
-Recall that we constrct the nuisance estimators sequentally in the order: $\bgammahat\to\bdeltahat\to\balphahat\to\bbetahat$.
-For instance, when $\mu^*(\cdot)$ is misspecified, as shown in \eqref{cond:s5}, we need a product condition between 1) $s_{\bgamma}$ and 2) $s_{\bgamma}+s_{\bdelta}+s_{\balpha}$.
-Moreover, consider the cases that the OR model at time $t$ is misspecified.
-Since the OR estimators are constructed after the PS estimators, based on the pattern we discussed above, we always require an ultra-sparse PS parameter at time $t$.
-More details for the required sparsity conditions are listed in Table \ref{table:sparsity}.
+Next, we consider the more complex dynamic scenarios.
+Similar to the static case, the correctness of one PS model, $\pi^*$, does not affect the required sparsity conditions.
+However, the correctness of the other PS model, $\rho^*$, along with both OR models, $\nu^*$ and $\mu^*$, influences the sparsity requirements.
+The more models that are misspecified, the more stringent the sparsity conditions become.
+When $\rho^*$, $\nu^*$, and $\mu^*$ are all correctly specified, we require Assumption \ref{cond:sparse} and \eqref{cond:s2}.
+If any model at exposure $t \in \{1, 2\}$ is misspecified, we impose a product condition between (i) the sparsity level of the other (correctly specified) model at the same exposure $t$ and (ii) the summation of sparsity levels corresponds to all the nuisance estimators that such a misspecified estimator is constructed based on.
+Recall that we estimate the nuisance models sequentially in the order: $\bgammahat$, then $\bdeltahat$, followed by $\balphahat$ and $\bbetahat$.
+For instance, when the OR model $\mu^*$ is misspecified, as shown in \eqref{cond:s5}, we require a product condition between (i) $s_{\bgamma}$ and (ii) $s_{\bgamma} + s_{\bdelta} + s_{\balpha}$.
+Moreover, if the OR model at the $t$-th exposure is misspecified, an ultra-sparse PS parameter is required at that exposure, as the OR models are estimated based on the PS estimates.